 Considering the fact that Hajime means “beginning” in Japanese (Mirai means “future”), combined with the author’s message and its current behavior, security experts believe that the worm is mostly the work of an unknown white hat hacker.

 Reasons for Concern

 Just because the worm isn’t currently abused like Mirai doesn’t mean that relying on the benevolence of a vigilante is safe.
-Hajime is constantly looking for more devices to infect and recent updates to its code allows it to attack default Telnet passwords via TR-069 security flaws.
+Hajime is constantly looking for more devices to infect and recent updates to its code allow it to attack default Telnet passwords via TR-069 security flaws.

 Since Hajime prevents others from taking control of the device after it’s infected, if this white hat hacker decides to upload DDoS capabilities, there would be little device owners and security firms could do to stop the attack.

 Another problem with “white worms” such as Hajime is that the fix is often temporary.
 Because Hajime cannot update the firmware, if the device is rebooted, it would go back to its unsecured state, making it vulnerable to Mirai and other similar attacks.
 For readers concerned with their own IoT devices, check out Symantec Corporation’s guide to guard against the attack.

 This brings me to the final scene in Christopher Nolan’s The Dark Knight:

 Towards the end, Batman flees the scene and Gordon’s son asks “Why is he running, Dad?”
 Gordon gives an enigmatic reply: “Because we have to chase him.
 He’s the hero Gotham deserves, but not the one it needs right now.
 So, we’ll hunt him, because he can take it.
 Because he’s not our hero.”

 Just as Batman and his vigilantism was simultaneously important and inherently problematic for Gotham, Hajime and white worms may be both what we need and cannot accept for an insecure IoT ecosystem.